Creating a new user, login, and accessing the app

 Question: I powered my phone off and on, and when I clicked on the team(Planner) icon to start the app, my user name and password were already filled in.
 Is this right?
 Is there a way to turn this off so that I have to enter my email and password every time to log in (I know I’m making it harder on myself, but I’m very concerned about security)?

 Answer: Don’t apologize for being concerned about security – everyone needs to be.
 Your email and password are stored encrypted within the iPhone’s keychain, and only the team(Planner) application has access to this data.
 To force a manual login next time, turn off the “remember login” switch.

 Question: Can I get to my action items on a device other than my iPhone?

 Answer: Yes.
-Currently we have a Windows application (Win 7, 8, and 10 compatible) that you can purchase.
-You can also run the iPhone version of team(Planner) also on your iPad.
+Currently we have a Windows application (Win 7, 8, and 10 compatible).
+Contact us for more details.
+You can also run team(Planner) on both your iPad and iPhone.

 Question: on my iPhone, what do the 5 tabs at the bottom of the screen represent?
 Can I change these tabs?